-- Determination of ambient air quality limits to be adopted as targets for areas within the City of uMhlathuze; - Determination of areas where local air quality limits are exceeded or are in danger of being exceeded; - o Determination of buffer zones for existing industrial areas; and,

-Identification of possible future industrial development areas that would not impact on the health and well-being of the residents in uMhlathuze or on the sensitive environment.
+- Determination of ambient air quality limits to be adopted as targets for areas within the City of uMhlathuze; - Determination of areas where local air quality limits are exceeded or are in danger of being exceeded; - Determination of buffer zones for existing industrial areas; and, - o Identification of possible future industrial development areas that would not impact on the health and well-being of the residents in uMhlathuze or on the sensitive environment.

-At present, the preparation of an Air Quality Management Plan is underway.
+At present, the preparation of an Air Quality Management Plan is underway for the municipal area.

-12.3.4 COASTAL ISSUES
+11.8.4 COASTAL ISSUES